 4. Legal Removal Requests

-Earlier I mentioned Google’s legal obligations and greater responsibilities in handling false content, fake news, libel – whatever you want to call it – which extends to them having to act upon legal removal requests.
+Earlier I mentioned Google’s legal obligations and greater responsibilities in handling false content, fake news and libel, which extends to them having to act upon legal removal requests.

 Remember when the “right to be forgotten” EU privacy ruling came in to force?
 It means Google is obliged to remove search engine results on request.

-You want to to cite whichever law is being broken, which, if you’re in the UK would be the Communications Act 2003 (obscene, threatening, harassing, indecent, damaging, false) and the Defamation Act 2013 (incurred damages, attacks on reputation).
+- You want to to cite whichever law is being broken, which, if you’re in the UK would be the:

 Is it a Criminal Offence to Post False Information?